 First, let me admit to the mistakes I made during our first trip to Latitude:

-- We arrived late in the day on opening day – this meant a good 80% of the camp fields were already filled in with people who’d arrived earlier
+- We arrived late in the day on opening day – this meant a good 80% of the family camping fields were already filled in with people who’d arrived earlier

 - We tried to see everything on the first full day of the festival – and were shattered by the evening